Technology & Special Needs

 The process is described in the diagram below and in the text that follows.
 The diagram is available in standard French, simplified French, German, Italian and English.
 Switch to other languages with the left and right arrows.

-Each year the Innovation Booster Technology & Special Needs allocates CHF 245,000 as a seed fund to help new projects get off the ground:
+From 2021 to 2024, the Innovation Booster Technology & Special Needs has allocated funding as a seed fund to help new ideas get off the ground:

 - The needs are defined by the people concerned